List of Road Markings in the Philippines and their Meaning

 • Process Application for New Driver’s License (DL) via the Automated Driver’s License Examination System (ADLES) Facility

-Reaching out to any of the LTO Tagbilaran City Offices is the same as how you would reach out to other LTO offices in the country.
-There’s the option to reach out directly either through the LTO headquarters or regional office, or straight to the LTO Tagbilaran City branches, either via their phone numbers, email addresses, or social media accounts.
+Reaching out to any of the LTO Mandaue City Offices is just like reaching out to other LTO offices in the country.
+Having said that, the option to reach out directly either through the LTO headquarters or regional office, or straight to the LTO Mandaue City branch, either via their phone numbers, email addresses, or social media accounts is always available.
 But, since they are all under the jurisdiction of the LTO regional office in Region 7, it is also okay to reach out to them via the following contact information

 Land Transportation Office Region 7 – Office of the Regional Director